AnswerDotAI/cold-compress/README.md

 # Getting Involved

 We'd **love** for you to get involved and collectively aim to improve `Cold Compress` for future releases.
+There are various ways to get involved:

 1. Participate in discussions of KV Cache Compression on our [public Discord server](https://discord.gg/NvERJKrEdA).
 2. Raise an [issue](https://github.com/AnswerDotAI/context-compression/issues) for something you'd like to see fixed, improved, or built.